- Everything you need to get started with waterbath canning (fruits,pickles, jams, jellies, salsa, sauces and tomatoes)

 Step 2 - How many apples and where to get them

 You can pick your own, or buy them at the grocery store.
-You can also get them in large quantities for prices (in 2005) in the $14 to $20 range at the real farmer's markets, like the Atlanta-Forest park Georgia State Farmer's Market and orchards in the southeast of the U.S. You'll get about 14 to 18 quarts of apple pie filling per bushel of apples, depending upon bruises and size..
+You can also get them in large quantities for prices (in 2005) in the $14 to $20 range at the real farmer's markets, like the Atlanta-Forest park Georgia State Farmer's Market and orchards in the southeast of the U.S. You will get about 14 to 18 quarts of apple pie filling per bushel of apples, depending upon bruises and size..

 Step 3 - Wash the jars and lids